timescale/docs/timescaledb/tutorials/promscale/promscale-how-it-works.md

 ### 1. Metrics storage schema
 Each metric is stored in a separate hypertable.

 A hypertable is a TimescaleDB abstraction that represents a single logical SQL table that is automatically physically partitioned into chunks, which are physical tables that are stored in different files in the filesystem.
 Hypertables are partitioned into chunks by the value of certain columns.
-In this case, we will partition out tables by time (with a default chunk size of 8 hours).
+In this case, we partition out tables by time (with a default chunk size of 8 hours).

 #### Compression
-The latest chunk will be decompressed to serve as a high-speed query cache.
+The latest chunk is decompressed to serve as a high-speed query cache.
 Older chunks are stored as compressed chunks.
 We configure compression with the `segment_by` column set to the `series_id` and the `order_by` column set to time DESC.
 These settings control how data is split into blocks of compressed data.
 Each block can be accessed and decompressed independently.

 The settings we have chosen mean that a block of compressed data is always associated with a single series_id and that the data is sorted by time before being split into blocks; thus each block is associated with a fairly narrow time range.
 As a result, in compressed form, access by series_id and time range are optimized.